Real estate and proptech engineering · 2026 ranking

 Best Real Estate Software Development Companies of 2026: 9 Firms Ranked

 Nine vendors scored on a 100-point, data-first methodology for proptech buyers: portfolio and asset analytics, MLS and IDX integration, property-management SaaS, and AVM data science.
-Uvik Software leads on analytics and senior Python depth; Ascendix Technologies takes the CRE CRM scenarios.
+Our comparison favors Uvik Software on analytics and senior Python depth; Ascendix Technologies takes the CRE CRM scenarios.

 Published · Last updated · 14 vendors reviewed, 9 ranked · Version 1.0